One of the greatest debate in eschatology must be the timing of Rapture.

 Will it be:

 a) Pre-Tribulation, where believers will be caught up before Tribulation?

 b) Post-Tribulation, where believers will go through the entire period of Tribulation, and only be caught up at the end of it?

-(There are a few others, but for the sake of brevity, I will focus only on these 2 views.)
+(There are a few other in-between views like Mid-Tribulation and Pre-Wrath, but for the sake of brevity, I will focus only on the above 2.)